What is Price Action ?

 Price Action Trading is to show the discipline in making all trading decisions from a stripped down or nacked price chart.
 Price action trading is the act of studying, reading and interpreting the price movement of any financial asset over time, which involves the use of raw price charts to trade with no indicators.

+In price action methodology it is believed that price never tells a lie.
+In fact, price action methodology is the main base with the help of which technical analysis can be conducted easily.
 All technical analysis tools like chart patterns, moving averages are derived and calculated from price action methodology.
 In price action methodology, only past and current price movement is given importance to predict the future price movement.

 Price is determined by supply and demand factors.
 There are so many factors affecting supply and demand.
 It is very difficult to analyze all these factors affecting supply and demand at a given point of time and take trading decision.
 All financial markets generate data about the price movements in a market over various period of time, and this data is displayed on price charts.
 Price reflects all these factors in one way or the other.
 Price charts reflect the beliefs and actions of all participants trading in market during a specified period of time and these beliefs are portrayed on price charts in the form of "Price Action".
 Hence it is easy to study only price behavior and generate entry and exit signals for trade.